I spent my entire life playing fighting games wrong

 Errr, so permit me to be a little real here.
 Around 2009, when it launched, I was 27 and depressed as hell.
 I'd only just been diagnosed and started medication, but I'm pretty sure I'd been suffering since my early-teens without understanding what I was experiencing.

 Being an introvert and loner didn't really help things and, naturally, games became a crutch.
-There were plenty of games that made mentally tough phases a little more bearable, but Street Fighter IV hit when I was at my absolute lowest.
+There were plenty of games that made my lows a little more bearable, but Street Fighter IV hit when I was at my absolute lowest.
 I credit it as one of the reasons I'm still here.

 The depression, however, meant I couldn't mentally deal with the Ranked queue.
 I stuck primarily in casual matches, forever 'one and done-ing', never chasing community, again never bothering to learn or even realising I needed to.